|Dr Bridget Nicolson (f)|

 I am delighted to be working permanently in a practice which so evidently strives to provide excellent care for patients.

 I live in Cheltenham and in my spare time enjoy participating in church life and running a local Girl Guide group.
-I enjoy the variety and surprise of General Practice and I am particularly interested in respiratory medicine and teenage health.
+I enjoy the variety and surprise of General Practice and I am particularly interested in respiratory medicine.
+I also train GP Registrars at the practice and enjoy the educational side that this brings.

 |Dr Ben Lees (m)|